ray17n/smart_reservations/README.md

 ## Change log

 ### v7.x-1.1
+  - Total amount cells aligned to the right.
   - Initial options of Accommodation Unit and Reservation content types  are now controlled programatically.
   - Buttons are now color coded:
     - Green: Make reservation, Add to the reservation, Submit